d3vilh/stable-diffusion-howto/README.md

 **[CivitAI](https://civitai.com)** is the most popular hub for other models that can be used with the Web UI.
 To have access to all the list of models, you'll need to create an account.
 Once you have it - you can download any models (including NSFW).

 There are 2 types of models that can be downloaded - **Lora** and **Stable Diffusion**:
-* **Stable Diffusion** models have `.ckpt` file extension(TensorFlow checkpoint) and needs to be placed into the `models/Stable-diffusion` directory.
+* **Stable Diffusion** models have `.ckpt` (TensorFlow checkpoint) or `.safetensors` (safe .ckpt with all the scripts removed) and needs to be placed into the `models/Stable-diffusion` directory.
 Once this done - restart Web-UI and choose the model from the dropdown menu.
-* **LoRA** models (Logistic Regression with Adversarial examples) have `.safetensors` file extension (modified TensorFlow checkpoin) and needs to be placed into the `models/Lora` directory.
+* **LoRA** models (Logistic Regression with Adversarial examples) have most of all `.safetensors` file extension and needs to be placed into the `models/Lora` directory.
 All the LoRA models are based on main Stable Diffusion model, in most cases you will need to download the main model as well.

 ## LoRA Models configuration
 Lets have example for configuring LoRA model in the WebUI based on ~~[realismEngine_v10 model](https://civitai.com/models/17277/realism-engine)~~ [DreamShaper](https://civitai.com/models/4384/dreamshaper):